 How Much Does it Cost and How Long Does it Take?

 A medical card in Hawaii has two separate fees.
 The first fee is $38.50 paid to the State of Hawaii; and the second fee is $150 paid to a person or organization that certifies you.
 Most providers charge about the same for initial certifications.
 Renewal fees however are not very standardized as some providers charge $150 while CertiCann charges just $100 to renew your card.

 Your consultation usually takes 30 minutes.
-Once it's completed your application is sent electronically to the Department of Health and you can expect your Hawaii Medical Marijuana Card in 5-10 Business Days.
+Once it's completed your application is sent electronically to the Department of Health and you will be issued your medical marijuana card immediately online.
 The card is valid for one year.

 Do I need a Hawaii Drivers License or State ID to get certified?
 No you do not but you do need to have a local address to receive your card at because it's mailed to you.

 How long does it take to get my card?
 Cards are no longer mailed and are now issued immediately once you are certified.